JoseManuelYC/JoseManuelYC/README.md

 ### What I'm up to 🎯
 - 💼 Currently working with **NestJS**, **GraphQL**, **Docker**, and **AWS**
+- 🤖 Exploring AI development with **LangChain** and **Botpress**
-- 🌱 Always exploring new backend technologies
+- 🌱 Always learning new backend technologies
-- 🎓 Constantly learning and sharing knowledge
+- 🎓 Sharing knowledge and building solutions
 - 🎮 Gaming enthusiast in my free time

 <div align="center">